-Unlike the rest of an application, a reference letter provides vital information about the candidate from an outside source, providing details regarding qualifications, skills, traits, and abilities and listing laudable achievements.
+Unlike the rest of the application, a reference letter provides vital information about the candidate from an outside source, providing details regarding qualifications, skills, traits, and abilities and listing laudable achievements.
 In addition, it helps the recipient understand the kind of person the candidate is.

 Types of Reference Letters